slackapi/node-slack-sdk/docs/_pages/getting_started.md

 of data, while others are very specific and let your app touch just a tiny sliver.
 Your users (and their IT admins) will have opinions about which data your app should access, so we recommend finding the scope(s) with the least amount of privilege for your app's needs.
-In this guide we will use the Web API to perform a search for messages.
-The scope required for this is called `search:read`.
+In this guide we will use the Web API to post a message.
+The scope required for this is called `chat:write` (or `chat:write:user` for user-token apps).
 Use the dropdown or start typing its name to select and add the scope, then click "Save Changes".

 Our app has described which scope it desires in the workspace, but a user hasn't authorized those scopes for the development workspace yet.
 Scroll up and click "Install (or Reinstall) App".
-You'll be back at the page asking you for permission, but this time with an additional entry corresponding to the `search:read` scope we just added.
+You'll be back at the page asking you for permission, but this time with an additional entry corresponding to the `chat:write` scope we just added.
 Choose your channel again and click "Authorize".
-When you return to the OAuth & Permissions page copy the OAuth Access Token.
-Just like the webhook URL from above, treat this value like a password and keep it safe.
+When you return to the OAuth & Permissions page copy the OAuth Access Token (it should begin with `xoxa`).
+Treat this value like a password and keep it safe.
 The Web API uses tokens to to authenticate the requests your app makes.
 In a later step, you'll be asked to use this token in your code.

 ## Set up your local project